|

 church.
 In the Fall of 1883 Wilson went to New York City where he attempted

 to recover his health.
-He attempted to be able to return to his Canadian
+He tried to return to his Canadian home as an evangelist

-home as an evangelist but was not accepted.
-In the beginning of 1884 Wilson
+but was not accepted.
+In the beginning of 1884 Wilson began to work as

-began to work as an assistant to Rev. William Rainsford at St. George's
+an assistant to Rev. William Rainsford at St. George's Episcopal Church

-pastor's heart.
 He often visited the poor and the broken.

 Wilson was in

-New York a month or two when someone invited him to attend one of A. B.
+New York a month or two when someone invited him to attend one of A.

-did know a couple of people who had been healed.
+but did know a couple of people who had been healed.
 He went to the meeting

 asking God to show him whether this was true or not.
 At the meeting he